-When Gregor McCluskey visited the Lowcountry during the 2010 Side X Side Classic at Backwoods Quail Club in the fall, he represented the BraeVal collection of sporting style.
-The shirts are visually appealing, soft to the touch, and are well suited for dressing up any shooting occasion.
+When Gregor McCluskey visited the Lowcountry during the 2010 Side X Side Classic at Backwoods Quail Club in the fall, he brought his BraeVal collection.
+These shirts are visually appealing, soft to the touch, and are well suited for dressing up any shooting occasion.

 A hunter named Big Jock McCluskey, the great uncle of Gregor McCluskey, first brought the red and black tartan of Rob Roy MacGregor to North America in the 19th century.
 The tartan became known as buffalo plaid as Big Jock gathered hides and traded them in the Dakotas and Montana.
 Legends still whisper that Native Americans had never seen a brighter color of red on the tartan and thought it may be from the blood of his enemies.